 Just Plants provide a reliable hedge cutting and shrub pruning service throughout the year, as well as winter pruning of apple and pear trees.

-Tasks for Autumn:
+Tasks for November: